Lou Ann Hamblin

 Vern's dedication is displayed both in her profession and her personal life.
 During her time off she enjoys spending time with family, biking, and the outdoors.

-Cynthia has been a law enforcement officer since 2000 and is currently the Training Sergeant for the Palm Bay Police Department in Florida.
-In her career Cynthia has served in the following capacities: Field Training Officer, Narcotics Agent, Patrol Supervisor and SWAT team member.
-Cynthia began her SWAT career in 2003 at the Key West Police Department in Florida.
+Cynthia has been a law enforcement officer since 2000 and is currently an officer for the Key West Police Department in Florida.
+Cynthia retired in the Fall of 2014 as a Sergeant for the Palm Bay Florida Police Department.
+She is a highly decorated officer and has been the recipient of many recognitions and commendation awards for her performance.
+During her career Cynthia has served in the following capacities: High Liability instructor, Field Training Officer, Training Unit Sergeant, Field Training & Evaluation Program Sergeant, Patrol Sergeant, Narcotics Agent, and SWAT team member.
+Cynthia began her SWAT career in 2003 at the Key West Police Department, where she once again serves on the Key West SWAT team.

 Cynthia attended St. Thomas University in Miami, Florida on an athletic scholarship for soccer.
-She played goalkeeper for the University.
-At the end of 3 years she obtained a BA in Criminal Justice from St. Thomas University.
-She currently attends American Military University where she is working to complete her Master's Degree in Homeland Security.
+As a student athlete she obtained a BA in Criminal Justice in three short years.
+She is currently pursuing her master's degree from American Military University in Homeland Security.

 Commander Kris Mienert has worked for the Woodbury Police Department (MN) since 1989.
 During her tenure, Kris has overseen all divisions within the organization, including Patrol, Investigations, Support Services, and Professional Standards.
 Kris has also been a Field Training Officer/Coordinator, Bike Patrol Instructor/Coordinator, Fitness Instructor/Coordinator, Patrol Sergeant, and Captain.